-In additional to residential use on specific plans and ADUs, the City of Newport Beach has identified 133 sites to be rezones from commercial use to residential use, as well as 90 sites to be rezoned to a higher residential density.
+In additional to residential use on specific plans and ADUs, the City of Newport Beach has identified 212 sites to be rezoned from commercial use to residential use or to be rezoned to a higher residential density.
 The sites for rezone are further detailed in Appendix B and a rezone program is identified in Section 4: Housing Plan.
-Figure 3-10 displays the focus areas for rezone, accompanied by a corresponding table of strategy information shown below as Table 3-19.
+Figure 3-27 displays the focus areas for rezone, accompanied by a corresponding table of strategy information shown below as Table 3-33.
 The specific development assumptions (both on affordability and overall development potential) that produce the Potential Units are described, area-by-area, in the Sites Inventory of Appendix B.